-It is important to note that some information contained in the documents released to you may have been superseded by recent Government announcements related to housing policy.
+It is important to note that the information contained in the documents may have been superseded by recent Government announcements related to housing policy.

-Te Tūāpapa Kura Kāinga - Ministry of Housing and Urban Development (HUD) provided advice on the First Home Grant price caps to Ministers as part of the recent Housing Acceleration Fund announcement, which included increases to the income and house price caps for the First Home Loan and First Home Grant.
-This advice will soon be publicly available.
+You may be interested to learn that the Ministry provided advice on the First Home Grant price caps to Ministers as part of the recent Housing Acceleration Fund announcement, which included increases to the income and house price caps for the First Home Loan and First Home Grant.
+This advice will soon be publicly available on the Ministry's website at www.hud.govt.nz/.